 Having a pet is fun.
 It is even more exciting when the pet is a dog.
 There are many breeds of dogs such as Poodle, Bulldog, Rottweiler, German shepherd, just to mention a few.
 Many factors come into consideration when choosing the right dog breed.

 In general, there are quite a few dog breeds to choose from.
-You can never run out of option.
+You can never run out of options.
 So, whether you’re looking for a pet gift or planning to become a breeder, it’s always important to do so with an open mind.

 What Reasons Would Make One Choose To Have A Dog?